nep-pack/NonlinearEigenproblems.jl/docs/src/movebc_tutorial.md

 Let us verify the solution with a direct discretization of the domain.
 The [`ApproxFun.jl`](https://github.com/JuliaApproximation/ApproxFun.jl) package provides tools to solve differential equations in one dimension.
+We use this package to discretize the entire domain $[0,L_1]$, whereas only a discretization of $[0,L_0]$ is necessary in the NEP-approach.

 The eigenvalues of the operator can be computed as follows (where we approximate the singular point of the potential with a regularized heaviside function).